 What defines a COE?

-First, we’d like to disprove the common misconception that COEs have been designed for centralized orgs.
+First, I’d like to disprove the common misconception that COEs have been designed for centralized orgs.
 They can be effective in a centralized setting, but we’re seeing more need for, and success with COEs in organizations with complexities and decentralization.

 COE Components